AdrikaMohanty/asic_class/README.md

 The objective of VLSI physical design for ASIC is to transform a digital circuit logic representation into a physical layout meeting the power,performance,area and manufacturability requirements .

-* If you need to know about basic instructions you can read through them here , the daywise labs are in thier respective folders , the commands needed for them along with their explanations are also in those folders.
-The pre-requisites for installation will be at the end of the readme file , feel free to scroll down and install them !*
+**If you need to know about basic instructions you can read through them here , the daywise labs are in thier respective folders , the commands needed for them along with their explanations are also in those folders.
+The pre-requisites for installation will be at the end of the readme file , feel free to scroll down and install them!**

 ## Table of contents